Grovety/grc_devboard/docs/GRC_DevBoard_Development_Guide.md

 * Microphone
 * Speaker

-The demo offers three four scenarios, in which data are received from an accelerometer or microphones, pre-processed, and sent for training/classification at the GRC AI Module over I2C.
+The demo offers four scenarios, in which data are received from an accelerometer or microphones, pre-processed, and sent for training/classification at the GRC AI Module over I2C.